GoogleCloudPlatform/cloud-hackathons/hacks/ai-app/README.md

 		`
 ```
 1. Keep this file (main.go) open in the editor.
 You will be editing the prompt here, and testing it in the **genkit UI**.
 2. From the Genkit UI, go to **Prompts/dotprompt/queryTransformFlow**.
+If you choose to work with the flow directly go to **Flows/queryTransformFlow** (you cannot tweak the model parameters here, only the prompt).
 3. You should see an empty input to the prompt that looks like this:

 ```json